Team-StealthWorm/Team-StealthWorm/README.md

 Students, contributors, and curious minds welcome.
 Whether you want to solve, build, or teach — reach out and get involved.

-*StealthWorm — where curiosity turns into code.*
+*StealthWorm — where passion turns into payloads.*